 I keep watching cooking websites of village cooking and countryside cooking.
 This dish is inspired by such a website wherein an old lady of 105 years with a wrinkled thin face was preparing this dish in an earthen vessel over a wood fire.
-She broke the egg over hollowed tomato and closed it with using a lime tree thorn.
+She broke the egg over the hollowed tomato and closed it using a lime tree thorn.
 Amazing.
 The ultimate dish was so tempting that I wanted to grab it at once.
 I decided to prepare it immediately and as my star dish forthcoming food stall.
 Keeping the basic ingredients intact I prepared it with my choice of spices.
 It proved to be a showstopper dish in the event.

 The key ingredient of this dish is Large fat tomatoes and eggs.
 Tomatoes are slitted from the top and the seeds and the flesh are taken out of the tomatoes.
-The belly is then filled with egg and spices.
-The top is then closed with slitted top and locked.
+The belly is then filled with eggs and spices.
+The top is then closed with a slitted top and locked.
 These are then cooked in hot curry in the wok or can be baked in the oven then the cooked sauce is poured over it.
 I made it two way but definitely found the baked option easier.
 So sharing this amazing recipe.

 Big Fat Tomatoes – 8

 Small eggs- 8